 It’s Your Move: A Conversation on Creating Your Future

-What does it take to shape your path in architecture?
+What does it take to shape your path in architecture—rather than just follow one?

-Join the AIA SF Professional Practice Knowledge Community for an engaging panel discussion with four practitioners who’ve made bold moves: some planned, some not, all transformative.
+Join the AIASF Professional Practice Knowledge Community for an honest, unscripted conversation with six practitioners who’ve made bold moves—some planned, some surprise turns, all transformative.
 They’ve founded firms, reinvented roles, and reframed what leadership can look like in today’s evolving practice.

 Panel